Mehauk/Journal/src/content/posts/Compiling MeCab for Android/Building libmecab.so for Android.md

 ```

 ### Files
 Put this in the location you specified for `DICTPATH`.
-Make sure that `dicdir` points to the location you put the compiled mecab dictionary, which you can find how to do [[Building IPADICT|here.]]
+Make sure that `dicdir` points to the location you put the compiled mecab dictionary, which you can find how to do [[Building IPADIC|here.]]
 ```
 # mecabrc
 dicdir = /data/user/0/com.example.com/files/ipadic